scrudgey/DJ2020/hacking_v2.md

 # TODO/ WIP

-iconography for data types
+* iconography for data types
-snap line points
+* snap line points
-a mapped node ends on an unknown node: new visibility type apply clearsighter to node in focus graphs are jumpy on first reveal refresh nodes when jumping via neighbor button
+* a mapped node ends on an unknown node: new visibility type
+* node info display for mystery node
+* lock interaction with data / node content
+* WAN starts out always known
+* refresh nodes when jumping via neighbor button
+* apply clearsighter to node in focus
+* node info indicator

+WAN offscreen
+show number of known / total nodes overlay selection box outlines should change color

+graphs are jumpy on first reveal there needs to be some hint about which nodes can still be explored for edges

-? preserve node selection if a corresponding node exists, otherwise deselect. reconnect e.g. tower
+? preserve node selection if a corresponding node exists, otherwise deselect.

-marching ants on threat indication
+? maybe vulnerable edge is red? reconnect e.g. tower marching ants on threat indication
     threat indication is not on mouseover! on mouseover button or whatever.